msokolov/lux/doc/FAQ.md

        (//foo)[1]

-has to be evaluated by retrieving every foo element, sorting them in document order (which is a no-op), before retrieving the first element.
+has to be evaluated by retrieving every foo element, sorting them in document order, before retrieving the first element.
+This consumes unnecessary time and space.
+If the sequence is long enough (easy to achieve with even a medium-sized data set), the query may well fail to complete.

 With Saxon-HE we are able to arrange for expressions like this to be evaluated lazily by supplying a custom Configuration object, which supplies